United League of Arakan: History

 The 1st United League of Arakan conference, attended by delegates from various countries, was held from 10 to 16 January 2016, seven consecutive days in a liberated area.
-The ULA was organised by the 21 central committee members who Chairman, General Secretary, Secretary (1), Secretary (2), Secretary (3), Special Advisory Group.
+The ULA was organised by the 21 central committee members who chairman, General Secretary, Secretary (1), Secretary (2), Secretary (3), Special Advisory Group.
 Twan Mrat Naing is responsible the chairman of United League of Arakan and Nyo Twan Awng is in charge of the secretariat.
 No other names announced.

+The ULA announced the formation of Arakan National University for the 2026–27 academic year in February 2026 as part of a stated goal to resume higher education to students affected by fighting in AA-controlled areas.
+Eligibility only applies to those who passed their third year during prior university studies.
+Those who passed the fourth year are eligible for the law program.

+In July 2026, the ULA announced the renaming of Pauktaw and Minbya to the Sanskrit Vīraṭṭhānī and Añjanapura, along with the replacement of Burmese language with Rakhine language in the Grade 12 educational curriculum.

 Controversy

 The Singaporean police force arrested those who were involved in the United League of Arakan's movements and they were deported back to Myanmar on 10 July 2019.
 Myanmar police detained and arrested Arakanese youths repatriated from Singapore at Rangoon airport.
 In the Myanmar police force complaint the United League of Arakan led by Aung Myat Kyaw, who was the younger brother of Twan Mrat Naing, and three others Tun Aye, Than Tun Naing and Soe Soe was established in Singapore in 2013.
 There were about 86 members.
 Police allege that the members monthly pay the fees and they supported the monthly fees to the United League of Arakan and Arakan Army.

 However, the United League of Arakan was formed only in 2016, according to the Mrauk-U survey book.
 The book was written by Maung Maung Soe who received the Myanmar National Literature Award for 2017.

 From 16 to 17 April 2025, the ULA held a Sangrai festival in Thanchi Upazila in Bangladesh's Chittagong Hill Tracts.
 This sparked concerns about potential sovereignty issues.